fragglet/sdl-sopwith/index.md

 </div>

-![Illustration: CGA colored Sopwith Camel](sopattack.png) This is a port of the classic biplane shoot 'em-up "Sopwith" to run on modern computers and operating systems.
+![Illustration: CGA colored Sopwith Camel](sopattack.png) SDL Sopwith is a port of the classic biplane shoot 'em-up "Sopwith" to run on modern computers and operating systems.
 It is named "SDL Sopwith" as it uses the [LibSDL](https://www.libsdl.org/) cross-platform library.